-Bart Walker enters his second season as Head Coach for the Women's Basketball team at Northwest Florida State College.
-During the 2017-18 season, Walker led the team to a 24-7 record with an Elite 8 appearance at the NJCAA National Tournament in Lubbock, Texas.
+Bart Walker enters his third season as head coach for the women's basketball team at Northwest Florida State College.
+During the 2017-18 season, Walker led the team to a 24-7 record with an Elite Eight appearance at the NJCAA National Tournament in Lubbock, Texas.
+He followed that with a 26-6 campaign, a Panhandle Conference title, and another Elite Eight appearance in 2018-19.

-Walker has 24 years of coaching behind him as he enters the 2018-19 season with the Raiders.
-Over his coaching career, Walker has accumulated a record of 217-71.
-He has earned NJCAA regional Coach of the Year honors five times and made five Elite 8 appearances at the NJCAA National Tournament.
+Over his head coaching career, Walker has accumulated a record of 294-90.
+He has earned NJCAA regional Coach of the Year honors five times and made five Elite Eight appearances at the NJCAA National Tournament.

 Prior to his return to Niceville, Walker spent the 2017-18 season at Motlow State Community College.
 He led the Lady Bucks to a 27-6 overall record, including being ranked #18 nationally and a State Regional Final appearance as well as the school's first NJCAA Women's National Tournament appearance.

 Before that he spent four seasons (2012-2016) at Tennessee Tech, where he helped lead the Golden Eagles to a Ohio Valley Conference title.